Southeastern students honored by Louisiana Press Association, media organizations

 should use the opportunities at the Center for Faculty Excellence, as well as in the

-Office of Disability Services, to learn what they can do to improve course design.
+Office of Student Accessibility Services, to learn what they can do to improve course

-Those in attendance were eager to get more information, and I know other faculty will
+design.
+Those in attendance were eager to get more information, and I know other faculty

-Above: Director of Disability Services Angela James shares information concerning accessibility
+Above: Director of Student Accessibility Services Angela James shares information concerning

 Southeastern Channel sportscast The Big Game named national finalist